 These lines originally ran from Telkul Ghat, but were running from Howrah Maidan in 1964.
 They were closed due to losses (and labour trouble) on 01-06-71.

 The Howrah-Amta line was gradually converted to an electrified BG line over the years.
-It can be found in the SE suburban timetable, with several pairs of trains daily.
+It remains a single-track section.
+It can now be found in the SE suburban timetable, with several pairs of trains daily.
 It also included the branch from Bargachia to Champadanga which remains closed.

 4) The Arrah-Sasaram Light Railway, like the Dehri-Rohtas line, passed through rather backward areas.
 It connected the Patna main line with the Grand Chord.